In recent decades, people have started spending more time sitting down than standing up or walking around.

 When you’re talking on the phone, pace around instead of sitting in place.
 Even those who work from home or have desk jobs need to answer calls and communicate regularly — do it while walking.
 Get up from your desk regularly and take a few laps around your home or office.
 Step outside and take a walk for some fresh air.
 These tiny adjustments can really add up.

-The following are some of the most essential benefits of walking.
+Following are some of the most essential benefits of walking.

 - Burn Calories: The clearest and most obvious benefit of walking is that you can burn a lot of calories, depending on your walking speed, distance covered, and weight.
 The more calories you burn, the more weight you lose.